eraofchaos/eraofchaos.github.io/units/Goblin.md

 ---
 title: "Goblin"
 permalink: /units/Goblin/
-excerpt: "Goblins wear light armor and wield heavy weapons.
+excerpt: "Units Goblins wear light armor and wield heavy weapons.
 These brutal and relentless warriors rapidly crush the defenses of their enemies."
 unitID: 401
 last_modified_at: 2020-12-01
 lang: en